mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.8.3 - August TBD, 2025</summary>

-- 🐛 Prevent layout shift with club logo image in app header as the page loads
+- 🐛 Pre-load club logo image in app header to prevent layout shift as page context loads
+- 🔧 Move out store dependencies from low-level components for better separation of concerns and flexibility in future applications

 </details>